Last Updated on July 12, 2021 by Amy Geldean

-In this guide, we’ll show you everything you need to know about winery SEO in 2020.
+In this guide, we’ll show you everything you need to know about latest SEO trends.
 From recent developments to applicable tips, you’ll become a lot more competitive.

-If we could explain SEO in three words for 2020, it would be:
+If we could explain SEO trends in three words for 2020, it would be:

 And if you want to optimize your winery website for search, you should keep them in mind as we traverse the road leading us to the brave new world of search.

 First, video and visuals are powerful.
 People remember information gauged through visual stimuli more than written information.
 You could say our brains are wired to remember visuals better than texts.

 Secondly, we’re increasingly using our phones to search for things we’re interested in.
 Mobile accounts for almost 50% of web traffic.
 If your potential customer starts thinking about joining a wine club, they’re not going to wait to get home.
 Instead, they’ll pull up the information they need on their phone.

 And finally, your customers know exactly what they’re looking for, and they expect your content to match their intent.
 46% of searches have local intent, and for every personalized piece of content, your chances of winning new customers increase.